 A thangka is a Tibetan painting that is traditionally used as a support for one’s meditation practice.
-The imagery depicted in Tibetan paintings provides a guide for the elaborate visualizations that one does in Tibetan Buddhist practice.
+The imagery depicted in Tibetan paintings is of Vajrapani who provides a guide for the elaborate visualisations that one does in Tibetan Buddhist practice.
 In Tibetan homes and monasteries, thangkas are considered sacred objects and are often placed above shrines.

 - Hand Painted